Difference Between Petechiae and Purpura

 Petechiae vs Purpura

 Petechiae are small, pinpoint-sized red or purple spots on the skin.
 They are caused by bleeding from small blood vessels in the skin and may appear as a result of minor trauma or infection.
-Purpura are larger areas of purple or red discoloration on the skin, measuring 1cm or more in diameter.
+Purpura is larger areas of purple or red discoloration on the skin, measuring 1cm or more in diameter.
 They are caused by bleeding from blood vessels in the skin.

 Petechiae vs Purpura